mbailey/gemstalker-abandoned/README.md

 GemStalker
 ==========

-Allows people to Follow rubygems and be notified when a new release is issued.
+Allows people to follow rubygems and be notified when a new release is issued.